itk-dev/openid-connect-bundle/README.md

 Before being able to use the bundle, you must have your own User entity and a database setup.

-Once you have this, you need to configure variables for this bundle and then create an Authenticator class that extends `OpenIdLoginAuthenticator` and one that extends `LoginTokenAuthenticator`.
+Once you have this, you need to configure bundle variables, create an authenticator class that extends `OpenIdLoginAuthenticator` and one that extends `LoginTokenAuthenticator`.

 ### Variable configuration

-In `/config/packages/` you need the following `itk_dev_openid_connect.yaml` file for configuring table name and  OpenId-Connect variables
+In `/config/packages/` you need the following `itk_dev_openid_connect.yaml` file for configuring table name and OpenId-Connect variables:

 ```yaml
 itk_dev_openid_connect: